software-development-project-1/project-template/README.md

 **3. Database:**

    The Database component stores persistent data related to quizzes, questions, answers and users.
 It maintains tables for entities such as Category, Quiz, Question, User, and Answer.
+   Initially, the Quizzer application utilized the H2 database during development for its lightweight nature and ease of setup.
+However, as the application progressed towards production, it transitioned to PostgreSQL for its robustness, scalability, and compatibility.

    **Relationships:**
    - Quizzes belong to specific categories.